ietf-scitt/draft-steele-cose-merkle-tree-proofs/draft-steele-cose-merkle-tree-proofs.md

 The payload of an RFC9162_SHA256 inclusion proof signature is:

-A previous merkle tree hash as defined in {{-certificate-transparency-v2}}.
+A previous Merkle tree hash as defined in {{-certificate-transparency-v2}}.

 The payload MUST be detached.